Pale, Republika Srpska: Socialist Yugoslavia

 After World War II, the town and municipality of Pale, thanks to the tireless efforts of the local population, slowly recover and resume their economic development.
 In 1946 on the foundations of the old log mil a new one is constructed.
 This new mill would produce more than 25000 m3 of wood products.
 The mill itself employed more than 170 in the mill and an addition 150 in the forest.

-In 1952 a military maintenance facility in the suburb of Koran was constructed.
+In 1952, a military maintenance facility in the suburb of Koran was constructed.
 The local economy received the first important building block for the metal industry.
-Between 1952 and 1960 and additional 300–400 employees were hired in that facility.
+Between 1952 and 1960 an additional 300–400 employees were hired in that facility.
 With the development of the metal industry there are significant migration into the town, the suburb of Koran is built out with new building and apartment complexes constructed.
-In 1968 the Military Maintenance complex in Koran enters is merged with the "FAMOS" corporation and is incorporated as "FAMOS-Koran".
+In 1968 the Military Maintenance complex in Koran merged with the "FAMOS" corporation and incorporated itself as "FAMOS-Koran".
 This merger brings further development and new work opportunities.
 Famos-Koran would go on to manufacture parts for heavy engines, transmissions and vehicles.
 Towards the end of the 1980s there were more than 2000 employees at Famos-Koran.
 In addition factories were add for the manufacture of engine turbos and manufacture of parts for the Mercedes Benz OM-360 engine that was built under licence.